What is the Feminist Mentorship Gap Project?

 In response, I conceptualized a new type of women's mentorship and coined the phrase "feminist mentorship gap".
 The question was would I have a chance to operationalize my thought experiment?
 This became the Feminist Mentorship Gap Project.

 While studying law in 2010 at the University of Ottawa, the opportunity to take my thought experiment and make it real came along.
 I took my feminist mentorship gap theory and framework and founded the Women's Legal Mentorship Program (WLMP).

 Since then the Women's Legal Mentorship Program (WLMP) has grown into a national not-for-profit focused on working with Canadian law schools to deliver women's legal mentorship programming and professional development.
 It functions as a plug and play model but with a very specific theoretical underpinning.

-Currently, I am completing a book: The Feminist Mentorship Gap explaining the gap and how feminism has contributed to the issue and how it can help resolve the problem.
+Currently, I am completing a book: The Feminist Mentorship Gap explaining what it is and how disrupting traditional mentorship models may help fill the gap.